Sandown Raceway: Motor racing

 The opening meeting, held on 11 and 12 March 1962, featured the 1962 Sandown International Cup, which was contested by world-famous international drivers including Jack Brabham, Jim Clark, Stirling Moss, Bruce McLaren and John Surtees.
 A second Sandown International Cup was held in 1963, the two races serving as the forerunners of the Sandown round of the annual Tasman Series from 1964 to 1975.
 Throughout the 1960s and 1970s the race meetings continued to attract international stars along with the best of Australia's drivers.

 Australia's traditional Holden/Ford rivalry really surfaced at the track in the late 1960s and through the 1970s with drivers such as Norm Beechey, Ian Geoghegan, Allan Moffat, Bob Jane, Colin Bond and Peter Brock and continues to the present day.
-From 1968 to 1980 almost every major touring car race held at the circuit was won be those driving either a Holden or a Ford.
+From 1968 to 1980 almost every major touring car race held at the circuit was won by those driving either a Holden or a Ford.

-1984 saw an extension of the track to 3.878 km to comply with FIA regulations for minimum track length for World Championship events.
+1984 saw an extension of the track to 3.878 km to comply with FIA regulations for minimum track length for World Championship events, the ultimate goal being to host the Formula One World Championship, though ultimately that went to Adelaide.
 It also saw the first 500 km race held at the circuit, the Castrol 500, being Round 3 of the 1984 Australian Endurance Championship.
+Peter Brock and Larry Perkins took their Holden Dealer Team VK Commodore to a one lap victory in the 1984 Castrol 500; it was to be the last of Brock's record nine wins in the Sandown enduro events.

 Along with the circuit changes, some AUD$600,000 had been spent relocating the pits from its original place between what was turns one and two (now turns one and four) to its now permanent place coming onto the main straight.
-Peter Brock and Larry Perkins took their Holden Dealer Team VK Commodore to a one lap victory in the 1984 Castrol 500; it was to be the last of Brock's record nine wins in the Sandown enduro events.
+The new international standard pits included pit bays and lock-up garages for over 40 cars.